terhechte/navicula/Tasks.md

 - [ ] can I define a good reducer + view trait so that all the types are accounted for?
 - [ ] coalesce to a better Receiver type / EventReceiver.
 I have too many now.
 - [ ] Wrap a flume channel into something so that I can map it into a different type
+- [ ] make the reduce function async?

+- [ ] handle Environment::AppEvent
+- [ ] drop
+- [ ] unregister timers and subscriptions
+- [ ] have a generic subscription type that can be used with all kinds of types
+- [ ] the IntoMessageSender is broken